 Transaction management software can do a number of things that Word and Excel can’t!
 Using a platform like Legatics to create and manage lists, for example, saves lawyers a significant amount of time and creates a single source of truth – reducing version control issues and the risk of documents being misfiled or misplaced.

-As real estate transactions rely on coordinating and communicating with multiple parties, like surveyors, architects, technical experts and lenders, having a central platform to store all of the relevant information is invaluable.
+As real estate transactions rely on coordinating and communicating with multiple parties, like surveyors, architects, technical experts, and lenders, having a central platform to store all of the relevant information is invaluable.
 This significantly improves convenience and collaboration – with features like notifications for assigned tasks enhancing this further and reducing manual admin.

-It also greatly streamlines the management of queries with them being visible within the platform, rather than hidden in email chains.
+It also greatly streamlines the management of queries, with them being visible within the platform rather than hidden in email chains.
 On top of this, parties can see at a glance how their deal is progressing.

 ‘Enquiries on title’ use case

 Let’s take the ‘enquiries on title’ process as an example use case.
-Lawyers typically manage this process using an Excel spreadsheet, with the seller’s side logging their queries in a column and additional columns being added to manage the responses from the buyer’s side, or to include any associated files or links to relevant information.
+Lawyers typically manage this process using an Excel spreadsheet, with the seller’s side logging their queries in a column and additional columns being added to manage the responses from the buyer’s side or to include any associated files or links to relevant information.

 The correspondence concerning the queries is generally emailed back and forth, then copied into the spreadsheet to record their progress.
 This is not only time-consuming, but it is also subject to risk – with responses being missed or copied into the wrong place in the spreadsheet.

-Using Legatics to manage this process, simplifies it significantly and offers the following benefits:
+Using Legatics to manage this process simplifies it significantly and offers the following benefits:

 What can legaltech do for you?

-Legaltech has the potential to significantly improve the management of real estate transactions, particularly due to their complex, long-running and multi-party nature.
+Legaltech has the potential to significantly improve the management of real estate transactions, particularly due to their complex, long-running, and multi-party nature.
 The technology exists, so why continue to struggle with tools that are decades old and simply not fit for purpose?

-Switching to a platform like Legatics also upholds a secure environment that maintains confidentiality and minimises data and security risks.
+Switching to a platform like Legatics also upholds a secure environment that maintains confidentiality and minimizes data and security risks.
 The platform intuitively reflects the way in which lawyers run their transactions, to facilitate easy onboarding and adoption.
 For the lawyer, Legatics can significantly reduce time spent on non-billable work – freeing up time for more fulfilling, strategic work that matters most to their clients.

 For more information about how Legatics can transform your real estate transaction management, book a demo with our knowledgeable team!